b-robotized/b_ctrldbox_commissioning/docs/SETUP_CTRLX.md

 Tip: For a general introduction to the ctrlX OS interface, see the official [Rexroth ctrlX OS Getting Started Playlist.](https://www.youtube.com/watch?v=kV8TtBNVecM&list=PLRO3LeFQeLyN8HlLG8VZzgoCLqTUcTPUx)

-## 2. Configure Robot Network Interface
+## 3. Configure real-time Network Interface to the Robot

 Ensure the robot is powered on and connected.
 Then: